Chase (comics): Fictional character biography

+Cameron has since been assigned to a number of cases, with her most noteworthy case involving her attempts to ascertain the true identity of Batman.
+She also discovered the alternate lives employed by Martian Manhunter while working under Director Bones after searching for answers about the link between John Jones and Martian Manhunter.

-Cameron appeared as a supporting character in Manhunter alongside her friend and former college roommate, Kate Spencer, a.k.a.
+Cameron appears as a supporting character in Manhunter alongside her friend and former college roommate, Kate Spencer, a.k.a.
 Manhunter.
 She was briefly in a relationship with Kate's blackmailed assistant, Dylan Battles.
 In Manhunter (vol. 3) #27 (January 2007), it is revealed that Doctor Trap is still alive and has kidnapped her sister Terry.
 Eventually, Cameron finds Terry tied up in a wax museum, and is brutally attacked by Trap when she tries to save her.
-Both Cameron and Terry are saved by the timely intervention of Dylan Battles, wearing a version of the supervillain Firefly's napalm-suit.
+Both Cameron and Terry are saved by Dylan Battle.

-In 2011, "The New 52" rebooted the DC universe.
-Director Bones eventually sends Chase to Gotham City in order to capture Batwoman, who is being investigated by the D.E.O. for possible connections to a terrorist cell.
+In 2011, The New 52 rebooted the DC universe.
+Director Bones sends Chase to Gotham City to capture Batwoman, who is being investigated by the D.E.O. for possible connections to a terrorist cell.
 During her investigation, she discovers that Beth Kane has been resurrected, and brings her to the D.E.O.
-Chase attempts to arrest Batwoman during a confrontation at the Gotham waterfront, but Batwoman escapes after breaking's one of Cameron's arms.
+Chase attempts to arrest Batwoman during a confrontation at the Gotham waterfront, but Batwoman escapes after breaking one of Cameron's arms.

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-Chase reappears as the Director of the D.E.O., helping Supergirl recover her powers in exchange for the latter to collaborate with the Department and its missions.
+In 2016, DC Comics implemented a relaunch of its books called DC Rebirth, which restored its continuity to a form much as it was prior to The New 52.
+Chase reappears as the director of the D.E.O., helping Supergirl recover her powers in exchange for the latter to collaborate with the Department and its missions.